Rodent Control

 • Never allow traps or poison to be placed where children or pets can reach them.

-• If you perform pest control yourself, carefully read and follow labels on all traps and poison.
+• If you perform pest control yourself, carefully read and follow all labels on traps and poison.

 Prevent the Rats